aki2273/Alt-server/README.md

 ### 1. Installing libplist

-4. Install `libplist` from source by first installing dependencies and build tools:
+4. Install `libplist` from source by first installing dependencies and build tools (each at one time):
    ```
    sudo apt-get install \
        build-essential \